sterzhakov/dataql/README.md

 ## How it works:

-So you have some functions which return some data
+So you have some object with functions which return some data

 ```javascript
   const resolvers = {